Hugo Treffner Gymnasium: History

 During the period of Khrushchev Thaw, the Tartu Secondary School No. 1 opened the first special class in mathematics in 1961.
 In 1964, a special class in physics was also opened.
 In 1969, the two were merged and the school gained a science-focused department.
 In 1976, the elementary school moved into a new building, the so-called "little house" ("väike maja").

 From 1954 to 1990, the extracurricular activities were focused on school subjects.
 The literature club published the paper "Our School" ("Meie kool") and eight publications of the almanac Sulesepad ("Pen smiths") were released from 1960 to 1974, with the 9th volume released in 1989.

 From 1987 to 2001, the school director was Helmar Jõgi.
 With the Soviet Union nearing collapse in 1990, the school was once again officially named Hugo Treffner Gymnasium.
 The newly restored establishment was organised into a 6-class primary school and a gymnasium with a progymnasium.
 In 1995, the primary school and the progymnasium were merged into a separate school and Hugo Treffner Gymnasium stopped accepting students to the 7th form.
 Since 1998, the school has been a gymnasium consisting only of forms 10 to 12, with the primary goal of preparing students for university.

 In 1998, the school's southwest wing was greatly damaged in a fire.
 This solved the previous political arguments over restoring the historic schoolhouse, and a project to fully renovate the building was initiated.
 In 2002, the project, which amounted to 82.32 million Estonian Crowns (5.26 mil euros), was successfully finished.
 Since 2001, the school's director has been Ott Ojaveer.

 Curriculum

-Hugo Treffner Gymnasium serves students in years 10 to 12.
+Hugo Treffner Gymnasium serves students in classes 10 to 12.
 Students enter based on an entrance exam, which is taken in the spring of each year.
 Students who have performed well in a national olympiad are not required to take the entrance test.

 The school has three major departments: physics and maths, humanities (history, civics, philosophy, religious studies and art history), and life sciences (biology and chemistry).
 In addition to attending classes that address theoretical matters, students may also attend practical lessons in the subject matter.
 There are also elective courses and extracurricular activities, such as choir and folk dancing.